 But Takahiro persevered and took Kaikado’s products to the Salone del Mobile design show in Milan.
-There he met Masataka Hosoo, the 12th-generation scion of a family whose Kyoto-based textile-weaving enterprise has been operating since 1688.
+There he met Masataka Hosoo, the 12th-generation scion of a family whose Kyoto-based textile-weaving enterprise, Hosoo, has been operating since 1688.
 Their products—metal tea ware and fine jacquard silk—were very different, but their family businesses faced the same challenge of reinventing their customer base and adapting to new markets.
 With three other Kyoto craft enterprises—specializing in wood carving, bamboo products, and metal-knit kitchen items—and the assistance of the Danish design studio OeO, they formed a design collective called Japan Handmade.
 Their goal was to create an entity with which the finest designers, artists, and brands in the world would want to collaborate.

 The “Kyoto Five” of Japan Handmade became six with the addition of a 15th-generation creator of ceramic vessels for tea ceremonies.
 They presented their works at shows in Shanghai and Paris, as well as Milan.
 Hosoo has made one-off custom weaves for American artist Teresita Fernandez, and Kaikado was commissioned by British fashion designer Margaret Howell to create a tea set now sold in her London boutiques.
 The Japanese photographer Hiroshi Sugimoto enlisted Yagi and other members of Japan Handmade to create an art installation at the Pace Gallery in New York.